FatihZee/FatihZee/README.md

 - **Basic React (Gold)** by Skilvul: Core concepts in React for building UIs.
 - **Basic Web Programming** by Dicoding: Foundations in web development.
 - **Front-End Web Development** by Dicoding: Competence in front-end development.
+- **Belajar Membuat Aplikasi Web dengan React** by Dicoding: Competence in building web applications using React.